Zoefia/Zoefia-aime-extrapolation/readme.md

 - If you are using the pretrained models that we published, please make sure you use `world_model=rssm` for the Walker models, and `world_model=rssmo` for the Cheetah models.

 ## Results
+The normalised scores used in the paper is offered as json files in the `results` folder and the expert performace that was us